 Rights and Responsibilities

-- What financial aid programs are available at Chico State.
+- Know what financial aid programs are available at Chico State.

-- The application deadlines for each of the available programs.
+- Receive accurate information about application procedures, deadlines and eligibility for each of the available programs.

-- The cost to attend Chico State (including tuition and fees, books, food and housing, personal expenses, and transportation).
+- Know the cost to attend Chico State (including tuition and fees, books, food and housing, personal expenses, and transportation).

-- Your application will be evaluated using the same system of need analysis applied to all students.
+- Know that your application will be evaluated using the same system of need analysis applied to all students.

-- How your financial aid was determined, including what resources (such as assets, earnings, parental contribution, etc.) were considered in the calculation of your Student Aid Index (SAI).
+- Know how your financial aid was determined, including what resources (such as assets, earnings, parental contribution, etc.) were considered in the calculation of your Student Aid Index (SAI).

-- What portion of your calculated financial need will be met.
+- Know what portion of your calculated financial need will be met.

-- How and when your accepted financial aid will be disbursed.
+- Know how and when your accepted financial aid will be disbursed.

-- The financial aid repayment and refund policy.
+- Know the financial aid repayment and refund policies.

-- How the Financial Aid & Scholarship Office determines whether you are making satisfactory academic progress, and what happens if you are not.
+- Understand how the Financial Aid & Scholarship Office determines whether you are making satisfactory academic progress, and what happens if you are not.

-- The information pertaining to your financial aid is kept confidential.
+- Know the information pertaining to your financial aid is kept confidential.

 You have the responsibility to: